JacobBonner/JenkinsTutorial/README.md

         This is always the last section to run, regardless of build status!
         ```
+4. Now return to the Jenkins Dashboard.
+You should see the new Pipeline `testing-and-post-behavior` listed under 'All' with the other eight projects.

 ### 7.2 - Testing

-As part of a multi-stage Pipeline process, we might perform tasks like building, testing, and deploying.
-In this case particularly, if any of the sections fail then we do not want to proceed with future components of the Pipeline.
-The idea here is that we can build applications and stop the deployment process at any time if something goes wrong.
+As part of a multi-stage Pipeline process, you might perform tasks like building, testing, and deploying.
+In this case particularly, if any of the sections fail then you do not want to proceed with future components of the Pipeline.
+The idea here is that you can build applications and stop the deployment process at any time if something goes wrong.

-We will now create a pipeline to explore on a very simple scale, the idea of building, testing, and deploying in a Pipeline, and what happens when any step of the process fails.
+You will now create a pipeline to explore on a very simple scale, the idea of building, testing, and deploying in a Pipeline, and what happens when any step of the process fails.
 Additionally, this section highlights more of the possible sections within `post` blocks.

 1. From the Jenkins Dashboard, click on the Pipeline `testing-and-post-behavior`, and then hit 'Configure'.

-2. In the 'Pipeline' section, replace the 'Pipeline script' with the contents of the file ___.
+2. In the 'Pipeline' section, replace the 'Pipeline script' with the contents of the file `JenkinsTutorial\pipelines\Pipeline_Part7_testing-and-post_v2.Jenkinsfile`.
 This is identical to the previous code for the pipeline, except there are some simple build and test steps.
 Then hit 'Save'.

 3. Press 'Build Now' and then go to the 'Console Output' of the build when it comes up.
     - Again, throughout the log you should see the output 'Build Complete!', 'All Tests Passed!', and 'Deployment Finished', from the Build, Test, and Deploy post-stage blocks, respectively.